olvior/bloodthief-mod-loader/README.md

 ## Ending notes

 Feel free to help develop the mod loader itself or the mod installer.

+Join the Bloodthief moddng Discord if you have any questions or want to help out with development, link [here](https://discord.gg/hpAKq35Jf)

 Everything that we made here is open source so you're free to do whatever, however Blargis's assets are copyrighted by him.